David Godman

-David Godman (born 1953) has written on the life, teachings and disciples of Ramana Maharshi, an Indian sage who lived and taught for more than fifty years at Arunachala, a sacred mountain in Tamil Nadu, India.
+David Godman (born 1953) is an English writer.
+He has written on the life, teachings and disciples of Ramana Maharshi, an Indian sage who lived and taught for more than fifty years at Arunachala, a sacred mountain in Tamil Nadu, India.
 In the last 30 years Godman has written or edited 16 books on topics related to Sri Ramana, his teachings and his followers.

 Biography

 Early life

 David Godman was born in 1953 in Stoke-on-Trent, England.
 His father was a schoolmaster and mother a physiotherapist who specialised in treating physically handicapped children.
 He was educated at local schools and in 1972 won a place at Oxford University.